klahrich/chiefhustler/content/posts/sunlight-financial.md

 competition from a diverse landscape of consumer lenders, including traditional banks, credit unions, and specialized solar system lenders and lease providers.
 Sunlight’s competitors source capital from a mix of alternative sources, including depository capital and/or other alternatives that rely on the capital markets.

-Sunlight believes that it offers capital providers an attractive value proposition due to its industry-leading consumer credit underwriting, attractive risk-adjusted returns earned by its capital providers relative to other asset classes, the access that Sunlight’s Platform provides to a unique and growing asset class that may reduce volatility in the ability to deploy capital, and the ability to access new customers for very little cost.
-Sunlight has successfully added capital providers and grown commitments from existing capital providers since inception.
-As its contractor network has grown, Sunlight has consistently diversified its capital provider base to ensure that it has sufficient capital to fund the demand for Sunlight facilitated loans and that it is able to offer an evolving competitive mix of loan products to meet contractor and consumer demand.
-Capital providers have actively participated in this success and Sunlight has not experienced any capital provider attrition since inception, although one capital provider recently provided notice to Sunlight that it had exceeded its internal asset concentration levels for solar loans and, accordingly, such capital provider terminated their program agreement with Sunlight as of April 2021.
-This capital provider purchased an immaterial portion (less than 2.2%) of Sunlight’s total facilitated solar loans in 2020.

-Sunlight believes that there are many institutions seeking to deploy capital into solar and home improvement loan assets, but Sunlight intends to continue to be selective about adding capital provider partners.
-Sunlight values diversification but will specifically focus on partnering with potential capital providers that can enable Sunlight to meet strategic goals, including access to the most attractive pricing and access to capacity for a growing suite of loan products, among others.

 In the second quarter 2021, the company has revised guidance downwards for the year due to increased competition and margin compression.
 During the earnings call, the CFO Barry Edinburg reassured investors that proactive steps had been taken by the company to negociate pricing improvements with certain capital providers, which would help improve margins over the second half of the year.